Windsor Heights, Iowa

-Windsor Heights is a city in Polk County, Iowa, United States.
+Windsor Heights is a city in Walnut Township, Polk County, Iowa, United States.
 The population was 5,252 at the time of the 2020 census.
 It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

 Windsor Heights incorporated as a city on July 19, 1941.
 It was named for nearby Windsor Elementary School in Des Moines; the school was named for early settler Henry Clay Windsor, whose family donated land for the school.
 In 1958 Windsor Heights annexed the neighboring community of Crestwood, which added roughly 1,300 people to the city and established the city's present boundaries.

-Although Windsor Heights is primarily a residential community, some "big-box" retailers have opened stores here, including Wal-Mart, Sam's Club, and Hy-Vee.

 On June 26, 2008, the United States Postal Service gave Windsor Heights its own ZIP code of 50324 that was scheduled to take effect on July 1, 2009.
 Before that, the city shared ZIP codes with neighboring portions of Des Moines and Urbandale.